Low-rank Covariate Balancing Estimators under Interference: Application to the diffusion of microfinance study

-\item \textbf{Anonymous interference within neighborhoods of neighbors}: We assume that the potential outcome of one unit is an additive function of the treatment status of neighbors of neighbors as well as that of neighbors.
-Like the previous intervention, we assume anonymous interference based on the number of the treated among the neighbors of one's neighbors as well as that among one's neighbors.
+\item \textbf{Anonymous interference within neighborhoods of neighbors}: We assume that the potential outcome of one unit is an additive function of its own treatment, treatment of neighbors, as well as neighbors of neighbors.
+Like the previous intervention, we assume anonymous interference based on the number of the treated among one's neighbors, as well as among one's neighbors of neighbors.
 We denote this structure by $\bm \Lambda_{\text{neighbor2}}$.
 We also discretize both variables as done above using the three categories (low, medium, and high).
 We denote the resulting structure based on the two coarsened variables by $\bm \Lambda_{\text{neighbor2}}^*$.

 \end{enumerate}